 Basic Recipe Lowdown: Matcha powder is whisked into milk, then sweetened and frothed.

-9. Persimmon Latte
+9. Hongshi (Persimmon) Latte

-Aroma: Fruity, with a hint of honey.
+Aroma: Fruity, with undertones of honey and spice.

 South Korea’s latte game is as diverse as its vibrant cafe scene.
 Whether you’re in the mood for nutty, herbal, or sweet flavours, these lattes promise a delicious journey through Korean culture — one sip at a time!